bsorrentino/tauri-apps/README.md

   * update `bundle/idenfifier` with an unique name
   * Optionally update `windows/title` with the app display name
   * add `url` attribute with the initial url to open on launch:

+4. Optionally update the application icon replacing the icon file with yours in `apps/<app name>/src-tauri/icons` folder